Student work by Gerrin Tramis

 If I have prior knowledge, can I apply for credit or advanced placement?

-How much experience do I need with the software taught?
+How much experience do I need with the software that is being taught?

-Our Introduction and Foundation courses are taught from the ground up so no experience is required with the software taught.
+Our Essentials courses are introductory and meant for beginners.
+They are taught from the ground up so no experience with the required software is necessary.

-All of our advanced courses require a prerequisite of intermediate knowledge of the software used in the course.
+All of our intermediate Foundations courses and advanced Specialization courses require a prerequisite of some knowledge of the software used in the course.

 The prerequisites for each course are listed on the course page.